Sympathetic cooling and squeezing of two co-levitated nanoparticles: Experimental Method

 \section{Experimental Method}

 In this experiment we use a linear Paul trap with four parallel rod electrodes for radial trapping and two "endcap" electrodes for axial trapping.
-The four parallel rods are held in place by two gold coated printed circuit boards which contain the electrical connections and have an endcap electrode etched into each~\cite{Bullier2020}.
-The parabolic coefficients are calculated using finite element modelling to be $r_0 = 1.1$\,mm, $z_0 = 3.5$\,mm, $\kappa = 0.071$ and $\eta = 0.82$ for this trap.
+The four parallel rods are held in place by two gold coated printed circuit boards which contain the electrical connections for the rods and have an endcap electrode etched into each~\cite{Bullier2020}.
+The parabolic coefficients were calculated using finite element modelling and found to be $r_0 = 1.1$\,mm, $z_0 = 3.5$\,mm, $\kappa = 0.071$ and $\eta = 0.82$.
 Typical trap parameters are $V_0 = 100 - 150$\,V, $U_0 = 20 - 50$\,V and $\omega_{rf} = 2\pi \times 8 - 12$\,kHz.

 Silica nanoparticles, with charges of up to $6000e$, were loaded into the trap at $\sim 10^{-1}$\,mbar using the electrospray technique~\cite{Nagornykh2015, Bullier2020}.
 Two particles were either trapped simultaneously or, after trapping one particle, more nanoparticles were sprayed into the trapping region until a second was caught.
 Particles were monitored on a CMOS camera using scattered light from a $637$\,nm diode laser.
-Since both particles were illuminated by the 637\,nm laser (fig.~\ref{fig:ExpMeth}), timetraces of the particle motion could also be recorded on the CMOS camera~\cite{Bullier2019, Bullier2020}.
-This acted as an out-of-loop detector for measuring the temperature when feedback cooling the particles.
+Since both particles were illuminated by the 637\,nm laser (fig.~\ref{fig:ExpMeth}), timetraces of the particle motion could also be recorded on the CMOS camera at 1000 frames per second~\cite{Bullier2019, Bullier2020}.
+The timetraces were calibrated by moving the camera a fixed distance with a translation stage and recording the resulting displacement of the image.
+Both particles were recorded simultaneously in the same camera image so that the phase difference between the displacement of the particles was known.
+The camera acted as an out-of-loop detector for measuring the temperature when feedback cooling the particles.